Detecting LLM-Assisted Academic Dishonesty using Keystroke Dynamics: Results and Discussion

-\textit{Keyboard-agnostic scenarios} For keyboard-agnostic scenarios (evaluated using the Buffalo dataset), ML models maintained strong performance, with $F_1$ scores ranging from \textit{98.0\% to 98.5\%}, and FRR values consistently below \textit{2.5\%}.
-TypeNet showed a slight improvement over user-agnostic tasks, achieving $F_1$ scores between \textit{75.9\% and 78.8\%}.
-Despite this, TypeNet still lagged behind the ML models, indicating its limited ability to generalize keyboard-specific patterns when training data excludes particular keyboards.
+\textit{Keyboard-agnostic scenarios.} In keyboard-agnostic evaluations using the Buffalo dataset, ML-based detectors maintain strong performance, achieving $F_1$ scores between $98.0\%$ and $98.5$, with FRR consistently below $2.5\%$.
+TypeNet shows moderate improvement relative to the user-agnostic setting, achieving $F_1$ scores between $75.9\%$ and $78.8\%$, but remains substantially below the ML-based detectors.
+These results indicate reduced generalization of TypeNet when evaluated on previously unseen keyboards.